Zi-ang-Cao/MP1/README.md

-# MP1: Mean Flow Tames Policy Learning in 1-step for Robotic Manipulation
+# $\textsf{\color{orange}{M}\color{orange}{P}\textcolor{orange}{1}}$: $\textsf{\color{orange}{M}}\text{ean}$ Flow Tames $\textsf{\color{orange}{P}}\text{olicy}$ Learning in $\textsf{\color{orange}{1}}$-step for Robotic Manipulation

 ## Abstract

 In robot manipulation, robot learning is becoming a prevailing approach.
 However, generative models within this field face a fundamental trade-off between the slow, iterative sampling of diffusion models and the architectural constraints of faster Flow-based methods, which often rely on explicit consistency losses.
 To address these limitations, we introduce MP1, which pairs 3D point-cloud inputs with the MeanFlow paradigm to generate action trajectories in one network function evaluation (1-NFE).
-By directly learning the intervalaveraged velocity via the “MeanFlow Identity,” our policy avoids any additional consistency constraints.
+By directly learning the interval-averaged velocity via the “MeanFlow Identity,” our policy avoids any additional consistency constraints.
 This formulation eliminates numerical ODE-solver errors during inference, yielding more precise trajectories.
 MP1 further incorporates CFG for improved trajectory controllability while retaining 1-NFE inference without reintroducing structural constraints.
 Because subtle scene-context variations are critical for robot learning, especially in few-shot learning, we introduce a lightweight Dispersive Loss that repels state embeddings during training, boosting generalization without slowing inference.
 We validate our method on the Adroit and Meta-World benchmarks, as well as in real-world scenarios.
 Experimental results show MP1 achieves superior average task success rates, outperforming DP3 by 10.2% and FlowPolicy by 7.3%.
 Its average inference time is only 6.8 ms—19× faster than DP3 and nearly 2× faster than FlowPolicy.
 Our code is available at https://mp1-2254.github.io/.

 ## Pipeline